All Episodes

 And just like your previous caller said, one stroke of a pen.

-And that this is why I just say he has got to have the support to get this country back and shut that border down and get us some law and order back on the streets of our big cities and elsewhere in this country.
+And this is why I just say he has got to have the support to get this country back and shut that border down and get us some law and order back on the streets of our big cities and elsewhere in this country.

-I mean, it's just you know, and we we we we better get a hold of law and order and safety and security.
+We better get a hold of law and order and safety and security.

 We better get a hold of this illegal immigration problem.